 The State of AAUW

-In November AAUW turned 136 years old.
+In November of 2018, the AAUW turned 136 years old.
 My, how it has grown from the original 17 brave and visionary women who started us on this path.
 AAUW has developed and transformed since then, adapting to new technology and expanding the range of activities, initiatives, and programs that have become our hallmark.
 I think, however, that Marion Talbot would still recognize the organization today.
 Why?
 Because our foundational theme and mission remain the advancement of equity for women and girls through advocacy, education, philanthropy, and research.

 As we grow so too must our efforts to ensure that we are relevant, effective, and efficient in our impact.
 That means paying attention not only to issues that affect women and girls, but also strategically planning how we will best deploy our resources to accomplish our mission and making sure that we are inclusive as we chart our way forward.
 Toward that end the AAUW Board of Directors recently approved a recommendation to develop a new strategic plan; in the first quarter of 2018 you will be hearing more about that undertaking.
 This effort will involve staff, board, and member and stakeholder input.
 Since this is an organization-wide effort, states and branches are encouraged to embrace the goals and strategies that will emerge from the plan, establish their own plans, and determine how they can contribute to our shared organizational success within the parameters of their own resources and communities.